appleseedhq/appleseed-maya/docs/source/shaders/material/as_layer_shader.rst

 asLayerShader
 *************

-A shader node allowing the user to layer up to 8 BxDFs.
+A shader node allowing the user to layer up to 8 BxDFs [#]_.
 Unlike with physically correct BxDF layering :cite:`Jakob:2014:CFR:2601097.2601139` , this node just layers the inputs according to the input weights.
 There is no interaction in terms of light transport between the top and bottom layers.

 |